kabir0x23/kabir0x23/README.md

 - [Port scanner](https://github.com/thecyberworld/port-scanner)
   - A fast port scanner is written in Python with a focus on reliability and simplicity.
 - [git-github-practice](https://github.com/CryptoverseWeb3/git-github-practice)
-  - If you are new to Git and GitHub: A practice project to learn Git and GitHub.
+  - A practice project to learn Git and GitHub.

 ---